BLOG

 The Economic Impact of Repealing Like-Kind Exchange Rules

 The first study, the Economic Impact of Repealing Like-Kind Exchange Rules, was done in 2015 by Ernst & Young.
 It was a macroeconomic study that found that repeal is at cross-purposes with the goals of tax reform.
-Remember, tax deferred exchanges are for personal property as well as real estate.
-When personal property such as equipment, machinery, vehicles, aircraft, railcars, tractor trailers and even franchises are exchanged, there are a myriad of industries supported in producing the replacement assets.
 The study analyzed the trickle-down effect of like-kind exchanges on all of these dependent industries.
 On the whole it was found that the repeal of like-kind exchanges adversely affect the whole economy, costing billions of dollars.

 The Economic Impact of Repealing or Limiting Section 1031 Like-Kind Exchanges in Real Estate